RSNara/breakout-cljs/README.md

 Breakout, implemented in ClojureScript.

 ## Goals
-I made this to experiment with a Clojure-esque style of state management for games.
+This was built to experiment with a Clojure-esque style of state management for games.
 Inspiration was also taken from the Entity Component System design pattern when deciding on the game's architecture.

 ## Gameplay